Manufactured in the UK

 Difficult Pumping and Filtration Conditions

-Rotorflush Filterpumps and Self-cleaning Suction Intake screens are used across many industry sectors and for a variety of applications.
+Rotorflush Self-cleaning Suction Intake screens are used across many industry sectors and for a variety of applications.

 They are particularly efficient at separating out organic material and suspended solids from water.
 For example weed, leaves, and other debris, fibrous material, dairy run-off etc. The screens and filters are ideal when the contaminated water is the same or as close as possible to the viscosity of natural water.